guobao2333/android-builder/README.md

 ## Workflow summary

+The workflow passes resolved inputs to `.github/scripts/android-ci/print-workflow-inputs.py` as a single `WORKFLOW_INPUTS_JSON` object.
+The script uses that one object to render both the GitHub step summary and the console report, then appends dynamic NDK fields such as the resolved revision and `ANDROID_NDK_HOME`.
+This avoids maintaining separate field lists for environment wiring, Markdown output, and console output.

-The workflow writes a GitHub step summary containing:
+The summary contains:

 - Resolved repository and repository name.
 - Branch input and resolved branch/ref.
 - Source SHA.
-- Module, flavor, build type, raw/normalized build options, pre-build command, and Go version.
+- Module, flavor, build type, raw build options, base Gradle options, per-task signing decision, unsigned scope, pre-build command, and Go version.
 - Build/test/release options.
 - Runner label, JDK, requested NDK, resolved NDK revision, and `ANDROID_NDK_HOME`.
 - Version name.